awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 While your WorkSpace disk size increase is in progress, you can perform most tasks on your WorkSpace\.
 However, you can't change your WorkSpace compute type, switch the WorkSpace running mode, rebuild your WorkSpace, or restart your WorkSpace\.
 The disk size increase process might take up to an hour\.

-**Note**
+**Important**
- You can only resize SSD volumes\.
-Also, increasing your WorkSpace disk size will increase the amount that your organization pays for your WorkSpace\.
+You can resize only SSD volumes\.
+Increasing your WorkSpace disk size will increase the amount that your organization pays for your WorkSpace\.

 **To increase your WorkSpace disk size**